adambooth/Week-3-Assignment/README.md

 Making the game responsive.
 Added random small cookies to spawn on click and use animations.
 Adding sound effects.
+Retrieving the API and breaking it down into parts to implement the upgrades.

 Things ive learnt:
 Lots of new css like animations and how to make the cursor ignore something.
 Improved my local storage and timer skills.
 I learnt how to create elements then add them into seperate containers, append them together into one big container to manage everything better.
 I learnt how scroll boxes work and how to use CSS with them.

+Requested Feedback:
+A youtube video on timers and countdowns to help me further understand as the golden cookie timer took me hours to get working if possible.

+A youtube video on local storage as i feel i need a recap on the setup after ive got everything setup im fine with adding, clearing and removing its just the initial setup.